U.S. Soccer Player Numbering System

-This was the scene at a U.S. Soccer Training Center in Virginia when Coach Aaron Brunner, leading the session, started talking soccer tactics and quizzing players on the numbering system that U.S. Soccer has adopted.
+This was the scene at a U.S. Soccer Training Center in Virginia when Coach Aaron Brunner, leading the session, started talking soccer tactics and quizzing players on the player numbering system that U.S. Soccer has adopted.
 Based on the response of the group, he had to backtrack a bit and layer in the player numbering system to his training and education for the night.

-Talking tactics with soccer numbers is much easier than using position names as the positions are called so many different versions of a name in various systems.
+Talking tactics with soccer numbers is much easier than using position names because the positions are called so many different versions of a name in various systems.
 For instance, there is a wing-back, a fullback, an outside back – or simply, there is a “2”.

-No need to get carried away and feel you have to “talk-the-talk” with college coaches and say, for instance, “My child is interested in attending your college.
+No need to get carried away and feel you have to “talk-the-talk” with college coaches and say for instance, “My child is interested in attending your college.
 He’s usually a 4, but also is comfortable in the 6 and has the speed to play a 2.”

 Playing Characteristics of the Various Numbers